Home > Design > Muzzle Devices

 • Top and/or angled ports to control muzzle climb

-• A cylindrical profile, often slightly shorter than a brake
+• A cylindrical profile, often shorter than a brake

 • Some visual similarity to muzzle brakes, but typically with fewer or smaller side vents